alan-turing-institute/rse-course/course_prerequisites/02_git.md

 </details><p></p>

 For the Git part of the course, you require access to GitHub.
-Follow these instructions if you are working on Mac, Linux, or if you're a Windows user who has used the command line (terminal/console) before:
+Follow these instructions if you are working on Mac or Linux:

 1. [Sign up](https://github.com/join), if you haven't already
 2. [Generate an SSH key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)